2i2c-org/team-compass/partnerships/workflow.md

 2i2c uses GitHub to manage code and infrastructure with version control.
 2i2c and partner communities collaborate on managed services, software development, documentation, and sharing of responsibilities using GitHub issues.

 Infrastructure services operated by 2i2c are managed through the [infrastructure repository](https://github.com/2i2c-org/infrastructure/).
 Technical exchanges leading to the deployment of new hubs for partner communities mostly take place in [issues in the infrastructure repo](https://github.com/2i2c-org/infrastructure/issues).
+See {doc}`./how-to-guides/github-issues`.

 ### AirTable